-Microwave circuit designers have become more enthusiastic and at the same time more critical users of numerical optimization techniques in the strive for first-pass success [1].
+Microwave circuit designers have become more enthusiastic and, while striving for first-pass success, more critical users of numerical optimization techniques in the [1].
 Among their current needs and expectations for CAD tools are electromagnetic (EM) simulation (e.g., [2-9]), an integrated and concurrent design environment, mixed-domain multi-level hierarchical optimization, physical and physics-based modeling, intelligent and robust optimizers, yield and cost optimization, and visualization.

 The thrust for faster and smaller circuits has raised EM field-theoretical studies to new prominence in the simulation of MMICs, interconnects, component packaging and housings, etc. However, the prevailing use of EM simulators for validation of designs obtained through traditional techniques does not fully exploit their predictive power.
 Furthermore, the widespread use of EM simulators for ad hoc design is highly wasteful of human and computer resources.
-We pioneered [10-12] direct and automated EM optimization with successful applications to designing matching circuits, filters, attenuators and amplifiers, including statistical analysis and yield optimization.
+We pioneered [10-15] direct and automated EM optimization with successful applications to designing matching circuits, filters, attenuators and amplifiers, including statistical analysis and yield optimization.